 1. Dealing with Unethical Behavior

-The unethical behavior we are talking about here are not the situations when someone actively undermines the interest of the organization by leaking confidential information.
+The unethical behaviour we are talking about here is not the situation when someone actively undermines the interest of the organization by leaking confidential information.
 We are talking about people doing unethical things thinking that they are actually benefiting the company and improving their productivity.
 The recent scandal at Wells Fargo bank, where many employees created fake accounts to reach their sales targets, is such an example.

-It is important for a manager to enforce ethical behavior not just in crisis situations, but every day.
+It is important for a manager to enforce ethical behaviour not just in difficult situations, but every day.
 When this situation occurs, you should be very transparent about your decisions and show your team why you took the respective actions and how to prevent such situations from occurring again.

 2. Budget Cuts